 So if you wake up and see it snowing, don’t panic.
 Here is my guide to skiing in bad visibility.
-Take your googles helmet or hat!
+Take your goggles helmet or hat!

-Try to stick to runs with trees, it’s gives you definition in a white out.
+Try to stick to runs with trees, it gives you definition in a whiteout.
 There are lots of runs lower down in both resort Meribel and La Tania with trees.

 If you are in Meribel then head up the Rhodos bubble and ski the Rhodos or Altiport runs, If you are feeling a little more confident and want to go a little further head down the Lapin run to Meribel Village, the Lodge du Village is at the end for a well-earned coffee or beer!